irenejay/Sportify-App/README.md

 - HTML & CSS
 - JavaScript

 ## Contributing

+Contributions to Sportify are welcome!
+To contribute, follow these steps:

+1. Create your own branch for development.
+2. Make changes and improvements.
+3. Push the changes to your branch.
+4. Submit a pull request for review.

+### Contributors

 - Evalyne Kariuki
 - Eliab Karan
 - Irene Jimmy
 - Rachael Njoki
 - Don Gitonga

-While contributing remember to make your own branch.
-Then your code will be reviewed.
-After review we will add your code to the main branch.
+Feel free to join our team and contribute to making Sportify even better!

+Note: All contributions will be reviewed before merging into the main branch.